acmilanfan/blog-backend-kotlin/README.md

 * Hibernate 5.3.7

 **TODOs:**
-* Implement sorting posts by date
-* Implement sorting posts by rating
 * Implement the comment entity
 * Add many to one relationship between comment and post
 * Implement adding a new comment